ArpBansal/Sploink-Assignment/README.md

 - Part C: `research_proposal.md` presents a graph-conditioned POMDP with simulator-trained PPO, an LLM semantic diagnoser plus action parameterizer, DR off-policy evaluation, staged rollout, failure modes with safeguards, and a dedicated graph-vs-sequence comparison.

 **Partial / skipped:**
+- Task B - Partial, in sense that, I put less time in it, so didn't went for exploring ML, sequence model or other approach.
-- `optional_ui/` — skipped, I don't do UI/frontend.
+- `optional_ui/` - skipped, I don't do UI/frontend.
-- `training.log` — not produced.
+- `training.log` - not produced.
 The classifier is rule-based, not ML-trained.
 The `features.csv` dump serves the same auditing purpose for this submission.
 I didn't spend time fabricating a training artifact for a non-trained model.
 In production, the natural next step would be a calibrated GBM or a learned graph-conditioned encoder.

 ## Time spent